GEM-benchmark/GEM-benchmark.github.io/web/tasks/WebNLG.md

 | seen          |               115 |               494 |

-Selection 4: seen/unseen arguments.
+Selection 4 (frequency): seen/unseen arguments.
 This selection checks for all input whether or not all arg1s and arg2s in the input have been seen during the training phase.
 For this selection, *Seen* is the default.
 Only if all arg1 instances for a particular input are unseen, do we count the arg1s of the input as unseen.
 The same holds for arg2.
 So "seen" here really means that at least some of the arg1s or arg2s are seen in the input.
 The table below provides the relevant frequencies.
 Note that the comparison is only valid for English.
 Not for Russian, since there are very few examples of unseen combinations of predicates.

 | Arguments seen in training? | Frequency English | Frequency Russian |
 |-----------------------------|-------------------|-------------------|